pooh537/my-first-repository/README.md

 # my-first-repository
-try to get used to the github
+the readme of the first repository